YuChuang1205/LR-Net/README.md

-# LR-Net
+# LR-Net: A Lightweight and Robust Network for Infrared Small Target Detection
-### The network details of LR-Net can be viewed in the project file。
+### The network details of LR-Net can be viewed in the project file.
 ### I'm sorting out the complete code.
 Welcome to follow my github.
 ### !!!
 Recently, I am working with Zhaojinmiao (the first author of MSDA-Net) to prepare to open source our series of work, including following:
 1. The scheme of our 1st prize in the PRCV2024 Wide-area Infrared Small Target Detection Challenge